m1010j/boolean-logic/README.md

 `argument`: A wff string or argument to be evaluated.

-`bruteForce` (optional): A Boolean indicating whether validity should be determined by brute force by first generating all possible models.
-If this parameter isn't supplied, the short truth table algorithm will be used.
+`bruteForce` (optional): A Boolean indicating whether validity should be determined by brute force by generating all possible models.
+Its default value is `true`.
+If this parameter set to `false`, the short truth table algorithm will be used.

 ##### Return value